Thank you for visiting the Property Redress Scheme website.

 When making a complaint, our members and consumers will both benefit from our simple three stage process to resolve the complaint:

-When making a decision the PRS will consider any terms of business agreed by both parties, all relevant laws and, where appropriate, any code of practice the member has agreed to.
+When making a decision, we will consider any terms of business agreed by both parties, all relevant laws and, where appropriate, any code of practice the member has agreed to.

-For us to consider a complaint - there is a set of criteria which must be met including:
+For us to consider a complaint - an initial set of criteria must be met:

 For more detailed information on the criteria and our process please see the Conditions of Complaints and Terms of Reference in our resources here.